Master Your Half‑Marathon: Pace‑Focused Plans for Every Level

 Cool-down1 kmEasy (Zone 1)Gradual slowdown, recovery pace

-Run it with a device that shows your current zone in real time.
-After the session, log the average pace for each segment and let the adaptive plan adjust your future workouts automatically.
+Run with a device that displays your zone in real time.
+When you finish, record the average pace for each segment and let the adaptive plan update future workouts automatically.

 References